 Sutton Coldfield Golf Club

-Between 1913 and 1918 the number of male club members fell from 255 to about 125 and it was in that context that the Committee of the day demonstrated a degree of courage, surely envied by its successors, in approaching Dr. MacKenzie of Leeds to revise the course to enhance its popularity.
-Dr MacKenzie has subsequently become one of the most celebrated Golf Architects in the world but at the end of the War he was only beginning to emerge in the profession.
+Between 1913 and 1918, the number of club members fell from 255 to about 125 and it was in that context that the Committee of the day demonstrated a degree of courage, surely envied by its successors.
+They approached Dr Alister MacKenzie of Leeds to revise the course to enhance its popularity.
+Dr MacKenzie has subsequently become one of the most celebrated golf architects in the world, but at the end of the war, he was only just beginning to emerge in the profession.

-MacKenzie’s plans were adopted after several modifications but the project did not proceed quickly due largely to a serious grass fire in 1921.
+MacKenzie’s plans were adopted after several modifications, but the project did not proceed quickly due to a serious grass fire in 1921.
 The fire burnt deeply into the peat in places and this contributed to a crippling financial debt only being avoided through the generous efforts of the members.
-Incidentally the total refurbishment of a bunker in 2015 uncovered a layer of ash that had lain undisturbed since that fire 94 years before.
+Incidentally, the total refurbishment of a bunker in 2015 uncovered a layer of ash that had lain undisturbed since that fire 94 years before.

-MacKenzie’s revised course opened finally in September 1934 and, while many tees have been extended and supplemented by others and some bunkers have been changed, much of MacKenzie’s work has survived.
+MacKenzie’s revised course opened finally in September 1924 and while many tees have been extended and supplemented by others and some bunkers have been changed, much of his work has survived.

 The Club has hosted many prestigious events during its existence.
-However the Centenary in 1989 gave the Club the opportunity to celebrate its existence, and celebrate it did, in style!
+However, the Centenary in 1989 gave the Club the opportunity to celebrate its existence, and celebrate it did, in style!

-Among the many events held was a Pro-Am that attracted Vijay Singh, Sam Torrance, Laura Davies, Manuel Pinero, Jose Rivero, Jose-Maria Canizares and many others.
+Among the many events held was a Pro-Am that attracted Vijay Singh, Sam Torrance, Laura Davies, Manuel Pinero, Jose Rivero and Jose-Maria Canizares amongst others.

 The roman road, Icknield Street crosses the course on its way to join Watling Street at what is now called the village of Wall.
 The past and the present envelop this course both on a bright spring morning and on a drowsy summer’s evening.